algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 How will the solution recover in case of a failure?
 How will operational costs be kept low while delivering increased value to the users?  --> The solution doesn't cause adverse aftereffects.
-The data will be store in a database , that can be useful with someone miss an information.
+The data will be store in a database, that can be useful with someone miss an information.

 ### 3.9 Risks

 <!-- What risks are being undertaken with this solution?
 Are there risks that once taken can’t be walked back?
-What is the cost-benefit analysis of taking these risks? --> The risks are :
+What is the cost-benefit analysis of taking these risks? --> The risks are:
 - Nothing for the moment.
 -
 ### 3.10.
 Support considerations